Cheap Flights, Hotels, Tours, Cruises and Holidays

 • Cakes and pies (may receive additional screening)

-Items to avoid out of respect for yourself and other passengers include:
+Items to avoid out of respect for yourself and other passengers when you bring food include:

 • Soft fruits such as banana or avocado, which might get squashed in your bag

-• Kimichi, durian or any food that has a powerful and off-putting odour
+• Kimichi, durian, meat products or any other items of food that have a powerful and off-putting odour, including those containing spices.

 Vertically sliced carrots and cucumbers in a container with a dipping sauce